Sam-Sims/miR-Search/README.md

 pymart:
 -
-- Allows you to download 3'UTR sequence data directly from biomart for a given subset of genes by manipulating and creating xml strings that are sent to the biomart servers.
+- Allows you to download 3'UTR sequence data directly from biomart for a given subset of genes by manipulating and creating xml strings that are sent to the biomart server.
 - Cleans the 3'UTR data to remove unavailible sequence data and prepares it for direct use within miR-Search.